 Umbrella liability insurance on an occurrence form, for limits of not less than three million dollars ($3,000,000) per occurrence and in the aggregate; and

+Cyber Liability Insurance on an occurrence for limits not less than two million dollars ($2,000,000) per occurrence and in the aggregate, and;

 Professional liability (Errors & Omissions) on an occurrence or claims-made form, for limits of not less than two million dollars ($2,000,000) annual aggregate.
 If coverage is written on a claims-made form, coverage must be maintained for a period of no less than 3 years after termination of this Agreement.

 Insurance carriers must be rated A-VII or better by A.M.
 Best Company.
 “Medicine-On-Time Corporation’” is to be named as an Additional Insured on the Commercial General Liability policy.
 Contractor’s coverage shall be considered primary without right of contribution of Medicine-On-Time’s insurance policies.
 Policies shall contain a Severability of Interests clause.
 Policies shall provide thirty (30) days written notice prior to cancellation, except in the event of non-payment, which shall require at least ten (10) days notice.